spren9er/tilez/README.md

 _**tilez**_ is

 - easy-to-use (declare your layout in a simple manner)
-- flexible (can be used as SVG, HTML or renderless components)
+- flexible (can be used with SVG, HTML or renderless components)
 - reactive (all tiles adapt to changes of root tile)
 - free of dependencies (except for Svelte)
 - opinionated (the way the layout algorithm works, especially when not enough space is available, see [here](#how-does-the-layout-algorithm-work))
 - robust (handles edge cases very well)
-- light-weight (does not add more than a few KB to your application)
+- light-weight (does not add more than a few KB to your Svelte application)

 ## Installation